4N0NYM0U5MY7H/CS290_MERN_App/README.md

   - [License](#license)

 ## About
-This Single Page Application (SPA) uses the MERN stack (`MongoDB`, `Express`, `React`, `Node.js`) to track exercises completed by the user.
+This Single Page Application (SPA) uses the MERN stack (`MongoDB`, `Express`, `React`, `Node`) to track exercises completed by the user.
 The front-end UI is created using React.
 The REST API back-end web service is created using Node.js and Express.
 Data persistence is provided using MongoDB.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for demonstration purposes.